 Nevertheless, your embarrassment, injuries, and emotional distress are worth a lot to you, and you should be compensated for being put through such agony.
 The courts agree, especially when it is a case of intentional negligence or gross negligence.
 When the defendant has acted in such a way that makes it clear that person or entity intentionally looked the other way, refusing to take action to prevent someone from suffering, the courts are far more likely to penalize them.

 As a personal injury attorney in St. Petersburg, I see many people who have suffered at the hands of others.
-Imagine walking into a public restroom, and you are waiting for an open stall.
+Imagine walking into a public restroom and waiting for an open stall.
 You fail to see the puddle forming under the sink, as a result of a pipe that had obviously been negligently repaired or replaced.
-By the time you get there, the water has seeped out far enough to be a hazard, and one that catches you off guard.
-Right there, in front of everyone, you fall, hitting the top of the sink on your way down.
-As you lay there, in utter embarrassment, you realize that you can’t stand up, because of the pain radiating from your leg, and there is blood running down the side of your head from the impact with the sink.
+By the time you get there, the water has seeped out far enough to be a hazard and catches you off guard.
+Right there, in front of everyone, you fall, hitting the sink on your way down.
+As you lay there, in utter embarrassment, you realize that you can’t stand up, because of the pain radiating from your leg, and there is blood from the impact with the sink.
 The medical team must retrieve you from the bathroom floor and carry you through the front of the store on a stretcher.

 In Florida, the jury first determines liability (who caused the incident).
-In the bathroom example is was the store for the negligently repaired or replaced pipe.
-The jury will then determine the medical bills in the past that were caused by this incident and then future medical bills.
-Next they will decide the amount of lost wages and lost earning capacity caused by the fall.
-Finally the jury is to determine various forms of pain and suffering which are broken down into elements including [disability or physical impairment] [disfigurement] [mental anguish] [inconvenience] [or] [loss of capacity for the enjoyment of life] experienced in the past [or to be experienced in the future.
+In the bathroom example, the store is liable for the negligently repaired or replaced pipe.
+The jury will then determine the medical bills in the past that were caused by this incident and the future medical bills.
+Next, they will decide the amount of lost wages and lost earning capacity caused by the fall.
+Finally, the jury is to determine various forms of pain and suffering, which are broken down into elements including disability or physical impairment, disfigurement, mental anguish, inconvenience, or loss of capacity for the enjoyment of life experienced in the past, or to be experienced in the future.
 Embarrassment would be considered a mental anguish, which is the emotions that result from the incident or injury.
-The amount of mental anguish can be presented in the form of a per diem argument to the jury such as how much should this person be compensated per day, some attorneys prefer per hour arguments, while others prefer to request lump sums that depend on how bad the mental anguish is and how long it has gone on.
-Each case, trial and jury are different, so you need to rely on your attorney to decide the best way to present your losses to the jury.
+The amount of mental anguish can be presented in the form of a per diem argument to the jury, such as how much should this person be compensated per day.
+Some attorneys prefer per hour arguments, while others prefer to request lump sums that depend on how bad the mental anguish is and how long it has gone on.
+In each case, trial and jury are different, so you need to rely on your attorney to decide the best way to present your losses to the jury.

 This is a very simplified example, so be sure to discuss your case further with a qualified trial attorney.